Brunda-nb/SQL-DataWarehouse-Project/Scripts/Silver/Transformations.md

 ---
 The following changes are made during the checklist.

-## 1. Transformation: Standardizing cst_id column
+## 1.[x]
+Transformation: Standardizing cst_id column
-- Source Table: <table_name> (from Bronze layer)
+- Source Table: bronze_crm_cust_info (from Bronze layer)
-- [x] Action: Casted cst_id to INTEGER to ensure consistent data type across all records.
+- Action: Casted cst_id to INTEGER to ensure consistent data type across all records.
 - Reason: cst_id had mixed data types and NULL values; standardization supports accurate joins and aggregations.

-## 2. Dulicate primmary keys.
+## 2.[x]
+Dulicate primmary keys
-- [x] In the table we found some duplicate & primary key is being null cases.
+- Source Table : In the table bronze_crm_cust_info we found some duplicate & primary key is being null cases.
-- We selected the records with latest entry based on their create date.
+- Action :I filtered the records with latest entry based on their create date.
+Basically used the row_number() to assign flag (1,2,_,_) for the multiple records
+- Expected : All the unique records should be having their flag marked as '1'.

+## 3.[x]
+Check for unwanted spaces
+- Source Table : bronze_crm_cust_info
+- Action : Finding the records with spaces using the trim().
+Selecting the records where value of column is not equal to value of its trimmed version.
+- Expected : Records with trailing or following spaces.

+## 4.[x]
+Data standardization & Consistency (Columns with low cardinality)
+- Source Table : bronze_crm_cust_info (cst_gndr , cst_marital_status)
+- Problem : Possible values of the column .
+Ex.
+In column cst_gndr we need only 2 values,'F','M'.
+Other than these two values should be treated.
+- Action : Selecting the distinct values of the columns.
+And assigning values to the abrivations using 'case'.
+- Expected : Values based on the cardinality of the column.
+- **Note** : Make sure to handle the null cases , spaces and also the uppercase/lowercase standarization while filtering .
 ---